 \

-Using the continuity properties of the solution $v$ of (\ref{equa-deter-base}) with respect to $(\mathbf{\Pi}^{\mathbf{1}},\mathbf{\Pi}^{\mathbf{2}})$, we will also be able to \enquote{lift} the convergence statements for $\Psi$ and $\Psi^2$ (i.e., the results of Propositions \ref{prop:regu-psi} and \ref{prop:regu-psi-order-two}) at the level of the equation, which offers the following alternative interpretation of the model:
+Using the continuity properties of the solution $v$ of (\ref{equa-deter-base}) with respect to $(\mathbf{\Pi}^{\mathbf{1}},\mathbf{\Pi}^{\mathbf{2}})$, we will also be able to \enquote{lift} the convergence statements for $\Psi$ and $\Psi^2$ (i.e., the results of Propositions \ref{prop:regu-psi} and \ref{prop:regu-psi-order-two}) at the level of the equation, which will offer the following alternative interpretation of the model: